×

 One improvement was the elimination of the push together eight pin electrical plug.
 It was replaced with a European style buss connector with screw clamps for each circuit.
 Just eliminating the plugs provides a more positive connection and improves reliability of the engine panel.
 Our kit #Z2758 includes the bus connectors as well as instructions on re-routing the charging circuit to provide improved charging performance.
 If your boat still has the eight pin plugs, you need kit Z2758.

-An example of a new, color decoded wiring harness
+An example of a new, color coded wiring harness

 Consider replacing your original extension harness